camdenperkins/Progressive-Overload-A-Data-Driven-Comparison-of-Volume-vs.-Intensity-Training/README.md

 -Exercise: Activity performed, such as chest press, bicep curl, etc. <br>
 -Rep: How many repetitions I completed each exercise for <br>

+# Implementation and Workflow

-# Date Preparation and Manipulation
+## Date Preparation and Manipulation
 I  used python to programmatically clean, transform, and analyze this workout data to answer my research question.

 I began by loading and merging all my Excel files into a single DataFrame called gym_stats, which includes workouts from Fall 2024, Winter 2024, Spring 2025 (volume), and Spring 2025 (intensity).
 I cleaned gym_stats by removing empty rows and NaN values, then concatenated everything together and reset the index.
 Finally, I standardized the exercise names by trimming spaces and converting them to lowercase.